Jazz Power Community

 Home / Jazz Power Community

-Intergenerational Jazz Jam at National Jazz Museum in Harlem brings together singers, musicians, dancers, spoken word artists and audiences of all ages to experience the power of jazz, community, and swing.
-Jams take place on the third Sunday of each month from 2-5 PM at the National Jazz Museum in Harlem located at 58 West 129th Street in Manhattan with support from Upper Manhattan Empowerment Zone (UMEZ).
+Intergenerational Jazz Jam at National Jazz Museum in Harlem and Alianza Dominicana Cultural Center brings together singers, musicians, dancers, spoken word artists and audiences of all ages to experience the power of jazz, community, and swing.
+Each month features a veteran artist performance followed by an invitation to the community to join to jam.
+Intergenerational Jazz Power Jam takes place on the third Wednesday of each month from 7-9 p.m. at Alianza Dominicana Cultural Center at 530 West 166th Street, and the third Saturday of each month from 2-4 PM at the National Jazz Museum in Harlem located at 58 West 129th Street in Manhattan.

 • Catherine Russell and Evan Christopher perform at Jazz Power Jam at National Jazz Museum in Harlem.